-SAFIR-Med is a U-space large-scale innovation project funded under the European Union’s H2020 research and innovation programme.
+SAFIR-Med is an awarded U-space management large-scale innovation project.
 Drones are emerging as a viable solution for urgent and reliable medical transport.
-The vision of SAFIR-Med is to demonstrate the use of urban air mobility in service to the EU healthcare system ensuring democratic access to cure and care for future generations.
+The vision of SAFIR-Med is to demonstrate the use of urban air mobility in service to the EU healthcare system. and to ensure democratic access to cure and care for future generations.
 This is why it was selected by SESAR among other demonstration projects as the most successful in showing the benefits of SESAR innovation in live operational contexts, helping to secure stakeholder buy-in and with potential to have long-term positive impact on #ATM performance.

-All lessons learnt from the project will be documented in a performance assessment and recommendations report.
-The report will include:
+All lessons learnt from this U-space management project are documented in a performance assessment and a recommendations report.
+The report includes:

-- proposals for improved operational procedures and mechanisms for an effective interface with Air Traffic Control (ATC) and U-space service providers, and,
+- Proposals for improved operational procedures and mechanisms for an effective interface with Air Traffic Control (ATC) and U-space service providers.

-- a Human Performance Assessment (led by Future Needs) detailing how controllers performed during the demonstrations.
+- Α Human Performance Assessment (led by Future Needs) detailing how controllers performed during the demonstrations.

 Another innovative outcome of the project is the creation of a set of Urban Air Mobility indicators which will help cities get acquainted with their role in U-space management and help them include UAM in their Sustainable Urban Mobility Plans (SUMPs).

-During the project new U-Space services will be tested to validate their contribution to operational safety.
-Technologies that will be tested during the demonstrations include detect-and-avoid as a service, dynamic geofencing and air traffic prioritization rules.
+During the project new U-Space services were tested to validate their contribution to operational safety.
+Technologies that were tested during the demonstrations include detect-and-avoid as a service, dynamic geofencing and air traffic prioritization rules.
 Five drone platforms were combined with manned aviation in operational exercises that will validate technology in real urban environment.
 These platforms are: passenger eVTOL, hydrogen fuel cell VTOL, AED medical drone, X8 medical transport and tiltwing VTOL drone.

 Thanks to SAFIR-Med EU cities will be enabled to:

-- include Urban Air Mobility in their urban development agendas
+- Ιnclude Urban Air Mobility in their urban development agendas.

-The project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017701 under the topic “SESAR-VLD2-03-2020: U-space capabilities and services to enable Urban Air Mobility”.
+The project has received funding from the European Union’s Horizon 2020 research and innovation programme, under Grant Agreement No 101017701 and under the topic “SESAR-VLD2-03-2020: U-space capabilities and services to enable Urban Air Mobility”.